CSCfi/annif-utils/Annif_on_Puhti.md

 ```
 and then copy the singularity image (annif.simg) to your work space (for example, to scratch directory) on Puhti

-Alternatively, it is possible to convert annif docker image to singularity using sbatch script as below:
+Alternatively, it is possible to convert annif docker image to singularity image using sbatch script on puhti as below:
 ```
 #!/bin/bash
 #SBATCH --time=0:30:00